StuartArnell/StockPots/README.md

  # Node-red flows

- Clone or download the repository to get the sample flow:
+ Clone or download the repository.
+This contains the sample flows, and configuration files for the Watson elements.

     git clone git@github.com:StuartArnell/StockPots.git
     cd StockPots

  Copy the content of the flows_raspberrypi.json file to clipboard.

-Go to http://localhost:1880 on the RaspberryPi and import the flow.
-In the upper right corner click on the menu bar, then Import > Clipboard to import the flow:
+ Then, go to http://localhost:1880 on the RaspberryPi and import the flow by clicking the hamburger menu in the menu bar, then Import > Clipboard to import the flows.

 # Bluemix configuration